AppBaza/appbaza/docs/nest/api-for-list-detail-views.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: List and View Items
+title: API for List and Detail Views
 ---

 # List and View Items

 During the first steps of most Web and Mobile applications, you will need to create a list of items that can be displayed in a table or a list view.

 Usually, you will also need